cemulate/static-web-app-stack/README.md

 The following base set of front-end libraries are included:

-* `systemjs`, for implemented the transpiled module syntax
+* `systemjs`, for implementing the transpiled module syntax
 * `foundation-sites`, for the venerable [Foundation](http://foundation.zurb.com/sites.html) UI/CSS framework
 * `jquery`, for basic DOM manipulation.
 If writing a more intensive web app, its highly recommended to replace this entirely with a decent MVC framework, such as [Vue](https://vuejs.org/).